 Title I supports roles for schools, districts, and states.
-Schools are provided much more flexibility and responsibility for determining how to spend their Title I resources, and many more schools are now able to combine more of their resources to support comprehensive reform through school wide programs.
+Schools are provided much more flexibility and responsibility for determining how to spend their Title I resources, and many more schools are now able to combine more of their resources to support comprehensive reform through school-wide programs.

 Districts play a critical role through providing technical assistance, coordination of services, and high-quality professional development.
-States anchor the program by developing challenging academic standards and aligned assessments, linking Title I, with their overall education reform efforts, and still ensuring proper and efficient administration and use of Title I funds.
+States anchor the program by developing challenging academic standards and aligned assessments, linking Title I, with their overall education reform efforts, and still ensuring the proper and efficient administration and use of Title I funds.

 In 2006-07, Washington State received $176 million dollars to be used to provide services to 286 local school districts through locally designed intervention programs.
-These programs provide additional educational support and instruction for struggling students in reading, math and language arts.
+These programs provide additional educational support and instruction for struggling students in reading, math, and language arts.

-Schools, which have 40% or more of their students who qualify for free and reduced lunches, may become "school wide" programs.
+Schools, which have 40% or more of their students who qualify for free and reduced lunches, may become "school-wide" programs.
 After a year of rigorous planning and research on best practices to promote learning, a school may combine state and federal dollars to design a comprehensive plan to raise the achievement of all students.

-The Department of Education also allocates additional Title I funds to assist schools which were not meeting their state’s standards.
+The Department of Education also allocates additional Title I funds to assist schools that were not meeting their state’s standards.
 This "School Improvement" grant was issued to 30 Title I districts.
 Parents can view our Title I Parent Policy and Procedure.

-LAP programs serve eligible students who need intensive academic support for reading, writing and math, or the readiness to learn these core subjects.
+LAP programs serve eligible students who need intensive academic support for reading, writing, and math, or the readiness to learn these core subjects.
 With special emphasis on the early grades, schools use their state LAP funds to design programs that give these students the strong start they need for academic success.
 Bremerton School District has a LAP Reading Specialist at each elementary supporting students.